Marketing to Millennials: 6 Ways to Gain Their Trust

 Tired of having their accomplishments measured by an outdated yardstick, millennials are quickly realizing that they are destined for a paradigm shift.
 After struggling to succeed by traditional standards in an economic recession, they are creating their own definitions of success -- measured largely by happiness and passion.
 Instead of weddings and mortgages, they are more likely to mark their milestones through travel adventures and music festivals.
 Making their tastes even more elusive, “millennials are the most racially diverse generation in American history.”
 So while ads aimed at the masses fail to impact this generation, brands with personalized content reign supreme.

 Despite their varying tastes, millennials do have a common demand: genuine interaction.
-In a world of mounting debt and misleading offers, just 19 percent of millennials say most people can be trusted.”
+In a world of mounting debt and misleading offers, just 19% of millennials say most people can be trusted.”
 Let’s earn their trust back.

 Don’t Just be Active on Social Media, Be Engaging